neo-project/docs/docs/en-us/sc/deploy/deploy.md

 You need to create a smart contract account using the contract script hash if the contract will receive assets.

-1. After a wallet is created in NEO-GUI, right-click on the address area and select `Create Contract Address` -> `Custom`.
+1. After a wallet is created in Neo-GUI, right-click on the address area and select `Create Contract Address` -> `Custom`.
 2. Specify the following options：
    a. `Parameter List`：refer to [Parameters and Return Values](Parameter.md)
    b. `Script`：enter the contract script hash copied beforehand.